articlesmli/IUPAC_ML_model_TDP1/README.md

 # A note:

-Please, for "Targeting neurodegeneration: three machine learning methods for G9a inhibitors discovery using PubChem and scikit-learn", please, go to https://github.com/articlesmli/G9a_Inhibitors_efficacy/tree/main
+Please, for "Targeting neurodegeneration: three machine learning methods for G9a inhibitors discovery using PubChem and scikit-learn", available at the Computer-Aided Molecular Design  journal please, go to https://github.com/articlesmli/G9a_Inhibitors_efficacy/tree/main

 # -----------------

 ## The current repository is for:
-IUPAC-Induced Computational Approaches for Identifying Boosters of Small Biomolecule Functionality: A Case Study of Human Tyrosyl-DNA Phosphodiesterase 1 (TDP1) Inhibitors", available at the Computers in Biology and Medicine journal,  https://doi.org/10.1016/j.compbiomed.2026.111531
+"IUPAC-Induced Computational Approaches for Identifying Boosters of Small Biomolecule Functionality: A Case Study of Human Tyrosyl-DNA Phosphodiesterase 1 (TDP1) Inhibitors", available at the Computers in Biology and Medicine journal,  https://doi.org/10.1016/j.compbiomed.2026.111531

 Final results:
 - The most desirable functional grpoup/fragment: https://github.com/articlesmli/IUPAC_ML_model_TDP1/blob/main/IUPAC_ML_model/5.5.TDP1_group_all_dfs.ipynb